Paul Reubens: 1991 arrest

 In July 1991, Reubens was arrested in Sarasota, Florida, for indecent exposure while watching a film at an adult movie theater.
 During an unexpected police inspection, a detective detained Reubens, along with three others, as he was preparing to leave.
 When detectives examined his driver's license, Reubens told them "I'm Pee-wee Herman" and offered to perform a children's benefit for the sheriff's office "to take care of this".
-The next day, after a local reporter recognized Reubens' name, Reubens' attorney extended the same offer to the Sarasota Herald-Tribune in exchange for withholding the story.
+The next day, after a local reporter recognized Reubens's name, Reubens's attorney extended the same offer to the Sarasota Herald-Tribune in exchange for withholding the story.
 On the night of the arrest, Reubens traveled to Nashville, where his sister and lawyer lived, and then to New Jersey, where he stayed for the next few months at his friend Doris Duke's estate.

-This was Reubens' third arrest in the county.
-In 1971, Reubens had been arrested in the same county for loitering and prowling near an adult theater, though charges had been dropped.
-His second arrest occurred in 1983, when Reubens was placed on two years of probation for possession of marijuana, although adjudication was withheld.
+It was Reubens's third arrest in the county.
+In 1971, he had been arrested in the same county for loitering and prowling near an adult theater, though charges were dropped.
+His second arrest occurred in 1983, and Reubens was placed on two years of probation for possession of marijuana, although adjudication was withheld.

 The 1991 arrest was widely covered and Reubens became the subject of late-night talk show ridicule.
 Disney-MGM Studios suspended a video from its studio tour that had shown Pee-wee explaining how voiceover tracks are produced.
 Toys "R" Us removed Pee-wee toys from its stores.

 Reubens released a statement denying the charges.
 On November 7, 1991, he pleaded no contest.
 The plea avoided a charge on Reubens's record but obligated him to 75 hours of community service.
 As part of his service, he created, produced, and financed two antidrug public service announcements.

 Despite the negative publicity, many artists who knew Reubens, such as Cyndi Lauper, Annette Funicello, Zsa Zsa Gabor, and Valeria Golino, voiced support.
 Others who knew Reubens, such as Pee-wee's Playhouse production designer Gary Panter, S. Epatha Merkerson, and Big Top Pee-wee director Randal Kleiser, also spoke in support.
 Reubens's fans organized support rallies after CBS canceled the reruns, picketing in Los Angeles, New York, and San Francisco.
 The television news magazine A Current Affair received "tens of thousands" of responses to a Pee-wee telephone survey in which callers supported Reubens by a nine-to-one ratio.

 Although Reubens did not offer interviews or appear on talk shows after his arrest, he did appear in character as Pee-wee Herman at the 1991 MTV Video Music Awards on September 5, asking the audience, "Heard any good jokes lately?"
 He received a standing ovation.
 Reubens appeared as Pee-wee only once in 1992, when he participated in a Grand Ole Opry tribute to Minnie Pearl.